-The Health Act (2009) introduced a legal requirement for all PCOs to publish an updated PNA by 1 February 2011.
-The Health and Social Care Act (2012)3 transferred the responsibility for developing and updating PNAs to HWBs who must produce a refreshed PNA every 3 years (with an extension due to the COVID-19 pandemic), with the next version being required by 1 October 20224.
+The Health Act (2009) introduced a legal requirement for all Primary Care Organisations (PCO) to publish an updated Pharmaceutical Needs Assessment (PNA) by 1 February 2011.
+The Health and Social Care Act (2012)3 transferred the responsibility for developing and updating PNAs to Health and Wellbeing Boards (HWB) who must produce a refreshed PNA every 3 years (with an extension granted due to the COVID-19 pandemic), with the next version being required by 1 October 20224.